 - Consider building on the strong relationships you forge with clients via the MTD transition by offering additional services.
 But be mindful that the new scheme may not be popular with many businesses at first

-The Cashplus Business Account integrates with all leading accountancy platforms and offers data directly via API to support seamless bookkeeping.
+The Cashplus Business Bank Account integrates with all leading accountancy platforms and offers data directly via API to support seamless bookkeeping.
 This could help you and your clients’ MTD plans.
-Find out more here.

-Or if you’d like to chat to us about our flexible affiliate partnerships, you can fill in the form here.
+Fill in our form if you’d like to chat to us about our flexible affiliate partnerships.

 This content was created on 11th June 2018

 Terms and Conditions apply, including applicants being resident in the UK & aged 18+ and, if relevant, businesses being based in the UK.